Bayesian open games: Concrete open games

 \subsection{Equivalence of open games}

 One subtlety remains before we can define the category of concrete open games.
-We aim to define a category with object class $\set\times\set$ and morphisms given by concrete open games.
+We aim to define a category with pairs of sets as objects and morphisms given by concrete open games.
 If carried out na\"ively, this runs into the problem that strategy sets which should be identical are merely isomorphic.
-For instance, the strategy set of $(\G\circ\H)\circ\K$ is $(\Sigma_\G\times\Sigma_\H)\times\Sigma_\K$ whilst the strategy set of $\G\circ(\H\circ\K)$ is $\Sigma_\G \times (\Sigma_H\times\Sigma_\K)$.
+For instance, the strategy set of $\K\circ(\HH\circ\G)$ is $(\Sigma_\G\times\Sigma_\HH)\times\Sigma_\K$ whilst the strategy set of $(\K\circ\HH)\circ\G$ is $\Sigma_\G \times (\Sigma_H\times\Sigma_\K)$.
 In order for concrete open games to form a category, we must first take an appropriate quotient.
-We do this by defining a notion of \textit{simulation} between concrete open games of the same type.\footnote{Bisimulations are a refinement of previously-considered notions of equivalence between open games.}